salrashid123/tls_ak/README.md

 The client connects to the server and prints the public key....the fact the same public keys are shown confirms the attested key on the TPM is at the other end of the TLS session.

+If you want to see the full sample log, see th `logs/` folder

 ---

 Once the https server is running, you can continue to interact with it on port `:8081`